jxddk/personal-jupyterhub/README.md

 ## Performance and Security

-The image weighs just over 2Gb, due to the dependencies needed for Jupyter, the kernels, and the document renderers.
+The image weighs just under 3Gb, due to the dependencies needed for Jupyter, the kernels, and the document renderers.
 When running, the server uses around 100Mb of memory, and very little CPU.
 Individual kernels are run in the same container as the server, and thus notebook performance can be limited by the resources available to the container.
 With Jupyter's LocalProcessSpawner, there is no way to throttle single user servers, so don't give a login to any crypto-mining friends.
 Permissions are managed by Linux, and thus the container is fairly secure, but it's probably not the best place to store important SSH keys.

 ## Quickstart